IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 zAppBuild leverages DBB's API and allows you to define build parameters on three different levels for each language script:

-1. General defaults in the corresponding language property files: For example, you can define the compile options for building COBOL programs in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties).
+1. General defaults in the corresponding language properties files: For example, you can define the compile options for building COBOL programs in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties).
 Property keys make use of a language prefix; for instance, COBOL property keys are prefixed with `cobol_`.
 2. A group definition that overrides the general default in one of two ways:
    - By using DBB's file property syntax in [application-conf/file.properties](../samples/application-conf/file.properties), and specifying the application artifact group via a pattern filter on the path name(s)
    - By mapping to a language definition file to override the defaults, such as in [application-conf/languageDefinitionMapping.properties](../samples/MortgageApplication/application-conf/languageDefinitionMapping.properties)